Hoppers of North Carolina:

 © Jimmy Randolph- note abdomen & hind wing colors

 description A very distinctively colored species, nothing else resembles it.
-A pale grayish tan color overall with a bold, broad black transverse band extending from the head down the pronotum and scutellum.
+A pale mottled gray to tan color overall with a bold, broad black transverse band extending from the head down the pronotum and scutellum.
 The wings have pinkish cells, and the pattern overall is reticulated/mottled.
 The legs are bicolored, both black and tan.
-Adults are 18-20+ mm long, approaching an inch.
+The dorsum of the abdomen is black proximally and reddish apically.
+Adults are around 18-21 mm long, approaching an inch.
 Nymphs are reddish-brown with greenish wing pads and a broad white midline on the thorax.
 The head is a characteristic rounded lobe.
+For more information on the description of this species, see: Bartlett et al., 2025.

 For additional images of this species, see: BG.

-abundance Rare, three records from the Piedmont, this species is likely a recent arrival in the state.
+abundance Uncommon to rare, with several records from the Piedmont and Coastal Plain; this species is likely a recent arrival in the state.

 seasonal_occurrence